TechSwarm/techswarm-server/README.md

 ### Bulk retrieval
 * `/bulk/<comma-separated list of models to get>`

-Data from multiple models can be retrived in single request using Bulk retrieval.
+Data from multiple models can be retrieved in single request using Bulk retrieval.
 By and large it gets data from each model, and then packs it to single JSON object, with key names equal to model names, and values equal to what would GET normally provide.
 In other words - what, for instance, would